-The cool thing about TortoiseSVN is the integration it provides with File Explorer (previously known as Windows Explorer.)
+The first thing you'll want to do is open up File Explorer.
+TortoiseSVN is integrated with File Explorer (previously known as Windows Explorer.)
 File Explorer is part of the GUI delivered with Windows 8 and later (including Windows 10).
 This interface comes to life for most users as the folders used to find and access files on your Windows machine.

 TortoiseSVN appears in the familiar right-click (context-click) menu.
 It only takes a few steps to get started.

 - Right-click on a file or folder.

 - Then choose TortoiseSVN among choices like Open, Cut, Copy, etc.